Louise Redknapp: Personal life

-Louise Nurding married football player Jamie Redknapp at a ceremony in Bermuda on 29 June 1998.
+Nurding married football player Jamie Redknapp at a ceremony in Bermuda on 29 June 1998.
 They have two sons.
-Prior to giving birth to her first son, Louise Redknapp suffered from endometriosis which was treated with laser surgery.
+Prior to giving birth to her first son, Redknapp suffered from endometriosis, which was treated with laser surgery.
 The couple confirmed in September 2017 that they had separated.
 A family court in central London granted a decree nisi for divorce after 19 years of marriage on 29 December 2017.

+In December 2024, Redknapp was banned from driving for six months, after police caught her using her mobile phone whilst driving.

+Philanthropy

-In 2003, Louise Redknapp's single "Pandora's Kiss"/"Don't Give Up", was released to raise money for Breast Cancer Care's "Tickled Pink" campaign.
+In 2003, Redknapp's double A-side single "Pandora's Kiss/Don't Give Up", was released to raise money for Breast Cancer Care's "Tickled Pink" campaign.
 She also participated in a celebrity edition of The Apprentice in 2008, to raise money for charity.
 Redknapp organised a charity sale of celebrity designer clothes at the London department store Selfridges for the charity Mothers4Children in November 2009.